Novels About Quilting, Knitting, and Crocheting

 Book Summary

-This novel paints a vivid portrait of rural mining town in the mountains of Kentucky over the past century.
+This novel paints a vivid portrait of a rural mining town in the mountains of Kentucky over the past century.
 In Appalachian culture, quilts serve as a family photo album.
 As Clay grows from a boy to a man struggling to find his way, Paul makes a quilt for Clay that helps him to reconcile his past so that he can move toward a better future.

 The Book Girls Say…

-Clay’s Quilt is the debut novel of best selling author Silas House.
+Clay’s Quilt is the debut novel of best-selling author Silas House.
 It’s the first in a trilogy, with the two subsequent books, A Parchment of Leaves and The Coal Tattoo, sharing a setting and some characters.
-However, each book also reads well as a stand alone.
+However, each book also reads well as a standalone.

 Home book cover